City Unscripted

 Seoul Without the Sugarcoating

-I am not giving you the glossy version.
-I was born here and I still walk this city at 3 am when kimchi jjigae boils in basement kitchens under glass towers.
+I am not giving you the glossy version of Seoul experiences.
+I'm Taeyang Oh, I was born here and I still walk this city very late when kimchi jjigae boils in basement kitchens under glass towers.
 Palace walls meet neon, and the best fried chicken is still in an unmarked alley behind Euljiro.

 Full day In Seoul with a local